turbot/steampipe-mod-aws-perimeter/perimeter/docs/resource_policy_public_access.md

 - `StringEqualsIgnoreCase`
 - `StringLike`

+Inverse condition operators, like `StringNotEquals` and `ArnNotLike`, are not currently evaluated.

 For each statement, if there are any condition keys then these condition keys will be evaluated as follows:

 The benchmark uses principals conditions, `aws:PrincipalAccount`, `aws:PrincipalArn` or `aws:PrincipalOrgID` in its evaulation of the policy by checking the values in the principals conditions against the values set by the Principal element of the policy.